 By now, the place was slowly getting packed, probably the Sunday crowd – which means we arrived at just the right time.
 Must say between the conversation and these starters, we were feeling quite full already.
 Question was: skip mains and order dessert directly or check out the offerings in the main course.

-We certainly didn’t want to have ragda pattice, chana bhatura, chaats, lebanese stuff, soup/salad/sandwich combo, sizzlers and the like and even pasta had a ‘heavy’ feel about it.
+At that time, we certainly didn’t want to have Ragda Pattice, Chana Bhatura, Chaats, some Lebanese stuff, Soup/Salad/Sandwich combo, Sizzlers and the like and even pasta had a ‘heavy’ feel about it.
 However, one look at the pizza options and we decided to go for it.
 The steward helped matters by saying it was extremely lightweight and thin crust, so Classic Veg Pizza was ordered.

-Wish we’d ordered dessert directly after the starters – the sizzling brownie and triple chocolate sundae we saw others having were droolicious.
-Maybe on the next visit!
+Wish we’d ordered dessert directly after the starters – the sizzling brownie and triple chocolate sundae we saw others having looked droolicious.

 It’s a nice place with good and decently priced food (Our bill came to just over Rs.650).
 The service was attentive too.
-Yes, in spite of the pizza, there will definitely be a next time, to sample all the other delights on offer
+It is a veg-only place though, so keep that in mind if you’re heading there.

 Hotel Cypress, Lane No 10,